TheT0fu/Payday-2-Useful-Mods/README.md

 ### Updates and Suggestions

 I do my best to keep the list regularly up to date.
-Old mods that don't work anymore will be removed from the list.

-If you have found a cool and useful mod for Payday 2, feel free to suggest it to me.
+Old mods that don't work anymore will be removed from the list. <br>If you have found a cool and useful mod for Payday 2, feel free to suggest it to me.

 # Table of Contents